Age of Empires: The Rise of Rome: Development and release

 The Rise of Rome was created by the Age of Empires development team at Ensemble Studios, with design led by Sandy Petersen, a scenario designer from the original game.
 The expansion was conceived to provide the studio with additional time to complete the development of the game's sequel, Age of Empires II: The Age of Kings, delayed from its originally planned release in 1998.
 According to designer Bruce Shelley, the development team opted to delay the release of the sequel and developed The Rise of Rome in the interim to maintain commercial interest in the original title.
 Studio co-founder Tony Goodman stated that the proposed expansion was pitched to Microsoft and accepted on the basis of the original title's commercial success.
 Shelley stated the expansion's focus on Rome was chosen to bridge the early ancient setting of the original game and the medieval setting of its planned successor.
 A goal of the expansion was to implement "small but significant" adjustments based on player feedback to improve the balance of the game and reduce the gameplay emphasis on rushing to the next age.

-The Rise of Rome was published by Microsoft for release in the United States on 29 October 1998, and in the United Kingdom and Europe on 6 November 1998.
+The Rise of Rome was published by Microsoft for release in the United States on 22 October 1998, and in the United Kingdom and Europe on 6 November 1998.
 To promote the game, Microsoft held an online tournament of the game on MSN Gaming Zone over November to December 1998, with the winner receiving a cash prize and trip to Rome at the final held in Seattle.
 A demo containing three missions was also made available to promote the game.
 In 2001, The Rise of Rome was packaged with the original game as the Age of Empires: Collector's Edition.
 Shelley remarked that the expansion's strength demonstrated how an expansion release could "extend the life of a game and keep the experience fresh", and used to inform the design of Age of Empires II: The Conquerors.
 Goodman stated that the success of Rise of Rome convinced Microsoft to pursue expansion packs for other products.

 Return of Rome

-On 16 May 2023, Return of Rome, an expansion pack for the high-definition remake Age of Empires II: Definitive Edition, was developed by Forgotten Empires and Tantalus Media and published by Xbox Game Studios.
-The ancient-themed expansion integrates the four civilizations from Rise of Rome, the twelve from the original game, and a new civilization, the Lạc Việt, and features three campaigns based on the Sumerians, the Macedonians and the Romans.
+On 16 May 2023, Return of Rome, an expansion pack for the high-definition remaster Age of Empires II: Definitive Edition, was developed by Forgotten Empires and Tantalus Media and published by Xbox Game Studios.
+The ancient-themed expansion integrates the four civilizations from Rise of Rome, the twelve from the original game, and a new civilization, the Lạc Việt, and features three campaigns based on the Sumerians, the Macedonians, and the Romans.